Allen-Tildesley/examples/GUIDE.md

 In preparing configurations for these programs, one must not allow overlap between the hard particles.
 A simple approach is to
-run `build_initialize/initialize` with `molecules="linear", random_positions=.t.`,
+run `initialize` with `molecules="linear", random_positions=.t.`,
 and to request a very low density.
 For the default `length=5` spherocylinders
 (_L_=5, _D_=1) a value of `density=0.05` is suitable.
 Then,
-the constant-pressure program may be used to compress the system slowly to higher density.
+the constant-pressure program may be used to compress the system to higher density.
 This is a fairly slow process, requiring the density &rho; and nematic order parameter _S_ to be carefully monitored.
-Once suitable high-density state points have been prepared, a configuration at a precisely specified density, for use in the constant-volume program, may be obtained by a small expansion (using `adjust_density`).
+Once suitable high-density state points have been prepared, a configuration at a precisely specified density, for use in the constant-volume program, may be obtained by a small expansion (using the `adjust` program).

 For testing we use `N=256`;
 such a small system is not recommended for serious work,